slackhq/slack-api-docs/methods/channels.list.md

 This method returns a list of all channels in the team.
-This includes channels the caller is in, channels they are not currently in, and archived channels.
+This includes channels the caller is in, channels they are not currently in, and archived channels but does not include private channels.
 The number of (non-deactivated) members in each channel is also returned.

+To retrieve a list of private channels, use [`groups.list`](/methods/groups.list).

 ## Arguments